 "Holy Family University welcomes and cares for students, faculty, and staff as members of a diverse but interconnected family."
 This is the core value of our mission that I recognized the most and sincerely appreciated when I was an undergraduate student at Holy Family.
 It is also one of the core values that brought me back to Holy Family as a faculty member.

 I strive to help students become excited about the field of Psychology by making the learning process enjoyable, yet challenging.
 I value the opportunities I have to mentor my students and offer support and guidance as they make decisions regarding their educational and career goals.

 McDonald, S.A., Dasch-Yee, K., & Grigg, J. (2018, March).
 Perceived incongruent grief following involuntary pregnancy loss.
-Presentation to be given at the annual meeting of the Eastern Psychological Association, Philadelphia, PA.
+Presentation given at the annual meeting of the Eastern Psychological Association, Philadelphia, PA.

 Dasch-Yee, K., Grigg, J., & McDonald, S.A.
 (2018, March).
 Perceived coping congruence following involuntary pregnancy loss.
-Presentation to be given at the annual meeting of the Eastern Psychological Association, Philadelphia, PA.
+Poster presentation given at the annual meeting of the Eastern Psychological Association, Philadelphia, PA.